knagaitsev/nautilus/README.md

 NAUT_BENCHMARK=<benchmark> ./scripts/build_polling.sh
 ```

+The notable measurement numbers are shown after `Hit count/total: ...`

 To collect polling accuracy data for a benchmark, you can turn on a flag to collect this accuracy data like this:

 ```
 NAUT_BENCHMARK=<benchmark> NAUT_MEASURE_POLL_INTERVAL=1 ./scripts/build_polling.sh
 ```

+The benchmark should stop early and display an average poll interval.

 ## Paper testbed